pycovfefy/pycovfefy/README.rst

      :alt: Updates

-Python Boilerplate contains all the boilerplate you need to create a Python package.
+Python Package and tool to covfefe any word! (work in progress)

 * Free software: MIT license